 Just one more thing…

 You have a good reason for writing your health book.
-(And if you’re not sure whether or not you should write a health book, read “Why Write A Health Book?”)
+(If you’re not sure whether or not you should write a health book, read “Why Write a Health Book?”)

 If what you’ve written isn’t up to the highest standards, consider hiring a “book doctor” to make your book one you can be proud of!